-As of October 2018, you may use your dwelling as a short-term rental for less than 30-days at a time with an Archuleta County Vacation Rental Permit.
-A Vacation Rental Permit must be approved before you begin short-term rentals.
+You may use your dwelling as a short-term rental for less than 30-days at a time with an Archuleta County Vacation Rental Permit.
+A Vacation Rental Permit must be approved before you begin advertising or short-term renting.

-After that, the system will walk you through the process step by step.
+Once linked, the system will walk you through each step, one at a time.
 During the process, you will need the following items to be scanned and uploaded to the system:

 - Vacation Rental Property Disclosure Form (downloadable within system or by clicking here)

-After these items are uploaded, you will be prompted to pay your annual fee of $400 either via credit card or e-check.
-Once the fees are paid, county staff will review your submissions, and if everything is in order, you will receive your permit, good for 12 months, via email within five-ten (5-10) business days.
+After these items are uploaded and reviewed, you will be prompted to pay your annual fee of either $400 or $700, via credit card or e-check.
+Once the fees are paid, you will receive your permit, good for 12 months, via email within five-ten (5-10) business days.
 In most cases, once you receive your permit, you are considered compliant with our permitting requirements and can begin renting your home.

-The final step is for the Planning Department Staff to conduct a brief walk-thru verification inspection within your home.
-Either the Local Contact or the Owner will be contacted to arrange this inspection.
+The final step is for the Planning Department Staff to conduct a brief walk-thru validation inspection within your home.
+Either the Caretaker, Property Manger, or the Owner will be contacted to arrange this inspection.
 Remember, even though this inspection is mandatory, it does not need to be completed before you can begin renting.

-For assistance with a problem related to a Vacation Rental Unit or its guests, you may contact:
+To report a problem with a Vacation Rental Unit or its guests, you may contact: